Zamazenta (Hero of Many Battles Form) Pokémon GO Raid Battle Tips

 Available Charged Attacks: Close Combat (Fighting), Crunch (Dark), Iron Head (Steel), Moonblast (Fairy)

 As a Fighting-type Legendary Pokémon, Zamazenta is resistant to Bug-, Rock-, and Dark-type attacks.
-This makes Zamazenta useful against many Raid Bosses, including Mega Gyarados, Snorlax, Mega Houndoom, Tyranitar, Aggron, Metagross, Regirock, Mega Abomasnow, Regigigas, Darkrai, and Yveltal.
-Given that Zamazenta has the highest maximum CP of any Fighting-type Pokémon in Pokémon GO, it can be a major asset in raids, especially if it’s powered up to its fullest potential.
+This means Zamazenta may be a good pick against many Raid Bosses, including Mega Gyarados, Snorlax, Mega Houndoom, Tyranitar, Aggron, Metagross, Regirock, Mega Abomasnow, Regigigas, Darkrai, and Yveltal.
+Despite this, Zamazenta isn’t considered a powerhouse in raids, and it doesn’t help that it can’t learn a Fighting-type Fast Attack.
+Ultimately, there are other Fighting-type Pokémon better equipped to quickly deal out Fighting-type damage in raids.

-When it comes to Charged Attacks, Zamazenta has access to four different types, none of which require an Elite TM, which can help you save resources.
-Out of these options, the Fighting-type Charged Attack Close Combat benefits from a same-type attack bonus and is therefore a strong option.
+When it comes to Charged Attacks, Zamazenta can learn four different types.
+Plus, none of these attacks require an Elite Fast TM or an Elite Charged TM, so you can save those items for another Pokémon.
+Out of the available attacks, the Fighting-type Charged Attack Close Combat benefits from a same-type attack bonus and is therefore a strong option.
 As always in the GO Battle League, you should teach your Pokémon a second Charged Attack to maximize its effectiveness.
 Which attack you choose will depend on the rest of your lineup and strategy, but you’ll want to choose a Charged Attack that provides type coverage you don’t already have.

 Raising Zamazenta’s CP to its maximum requires a lot of Zamazenta Candy and Stardust—as does teaching it a second Charged Attack—so try to catch as many Zamazenta as possible to get you there faster.